Lorentzian Einstein metrics with prescribed conformal infinity: DeTurck's trick revisited

+Corollary~\ref{C.numerology} provides a weakly asymptotically AdS metric~$g$ that solves the equation $Q(g)=0$ in $(-T,T)\times\bola$, satisfies the desired initial and boundary conditions.
 Our objective in this section is to show that~$g$ is also a solution of the Einstein equation $\Ric(g)=-ng$, which completes the proof of Theorem~\ref{T.main}.
-The standard way of proving this is via DeTurck's trick.
-A textbook presentation of this method can be found~in~\cite[Chapter 14]{Ringstrom}, so we will only sketch the main ideas and refer to this book for further details.
+The standard way of proving this is via the so-called DeTurck's trick.
+A textbook presentation of this method can be found~in~\cite[Chapter 14]{Ringstrom} (see also~\cite{HE}), so we will only sketch the main ideas and refer to this book for further details.
 It should be noticed, however, that the lack of global hyperbolicity and the fact that the equations that appear are singular at the conformal boundary ensure that an additional effort is necessary to show that DeTurck's method actually works in the situation that we are considering.
 Fortunately, the estimates that we have derived in the previous sections of this paper are well suited for this task.

 The key idea in DeTurck's method is that, if $Q(g)=0$, the 1-form $W$ introduced in~\eqref{W} to break the gauge invariance of the Einstein equation must satisfy the linear hyperbolic equation

 where $R^\nu_\mu:=g^{\nu\la}R_{\mu\la}$ is the tensor obtained by raising an index of the Ricci tensor of the metric~$g$.
 When the metric~$g$ is globally hyperbolic, it is immediate that if $W_\mu=0$ and $\pd_t W_\mu=0$ at $t=0$, then $W\equiv 0$ for all time, which readily implies that the metric satisfies the Einstein equation $\Ric(g)=-ng$ because of the structure of the operator~$Q$.